Tropical Storm Fung-wong (2014): Mayon Volcano

 Amid rain from Tropical Storm Fung-wong, lahar flowed in Albay from Mayon Volcano.
 Possible landslides were possible within the area due to 22 volcanic earthquakes and 77 rockfall events.
 NDRRMC warned residents to prepare and evacuate in the areas within the 6 km Radius Permanent Danger Zone.

 Taiwan

 Fung-wong made landfall over the southeastern part of Taiwan on September 21.
 Torrential rain and gale-force winds were reported.
 A total of 57 domestic and seven international flights were cancelled and ferry services to the offshore islands and mainland China were also suspended, according to the Central Emergency Operation Center.

 A total of 3 people were killed due to Fung-wong.

 Mainland China

-Fung-wong killed a person in mainland China, and total economic losses were counted to be CNY 950 million (US$155 million).
+Fung-wong caused one fatality in mainland China, with total economic losses adding up to CNY 950 million (US$155 million).

 Retirement

-The name Mario was retired from PAGASA's list of names despite being first used in the PAGASA's typhoon naming list and replaced with the name Maymay after the season, after it had caused over ₱1 billion in damages.
+The PAGASA announced that the name Mario was retired from PAGASA's list of names despite being first used in the PAGASA's typhoon naming list and replaced with the name Maymay after the season, after it had caused over ₱1 billion in damages.
+On the other hand, the name Fung-wong, was not retired despite the extensive damage it caused, and was used again in 2019 until its retirement in 2025 following this storm.